Samir-Hag/Getting-and-Cleaning-Data---4th-Week-project/README.md

 # Getting and Cleaning Data 4th Week Course Project
-*The purpose of this project is the 4th week cuorse project.*
+*this project was created for the 4th week Getting and Cleaning Data course project.*

 ## Project Description: